Eduardo-751/Beecrowd/README.md

 ## Beecrowd Solutions

-This repository contains some solutions to Beecrowd questions.
+This repository contains my Beecrowd solutions.

 ## About Beecrowd
 Beecrowd is an online platform created with the aim of providing its users with learning, practice and improvement of their skills in media by solving various programming problems.